BrickPi/MicroMaple/README.txt

 The µMaple Kernel and System Architecture
-Joel Machens - 2022
+Joel Machens - 2022, 2023

 Using µMaple
-µMaple is nothing but a memory manager and scheduler, by no means a complete system and by even less a way of booting or operating a computer.
-If you wish to use it, you'll have to find a way to load it, although it is planned to write a simple UEFI loader for it, called MLOAD.
+µMaple is a self-booting memory manager, scheduler, resource allocator, and module loader for use as part of a modular operating system.

 Specification